 Gazebo for One Anarchist, Emma Goldman (1991)—sculpture by world-renowned artist Siah Armajani.
 Subsequent reference to the Gazebo is acceptable.
 The title refers to a Russian-born anarchist who rejected all institutions of force and all violent means of exploitation.
 The work was first loaned to the college in 1993, but in 1996 the artist made it a permanent gift.
 It is situated just a few steps southeast of Middle College.
 See appendix.

 gender—be non-specific when possible without creating cumbersome forms.
-Examples: staff tend the phones (not man the phones), chair (not chairman or -woman, unless that's part of the official title for that person), spokesperson, sales representative, business owner/entrepreneur/retailer, etc., actor (may be used for both genders), master of ceremonies (may be used for both genders); firefighter, police officer; fellow as adjective (fellow alumni) may refer to both genders.
+Examples: staff tend the phones (not man the phones), chair (not chairman or -woman, unless part of the official title for that person), spokesperson, sales representative, business owner/entrepreneur/retailer, etc., actor (may be used for both genders), master of ceremonies (may be used for both genders); firefighter, police officer; fellow as adjective (fellow alumni) may refer to both genders.

 gift clubs—see entries for The Walter S. Haven Circle, The Marjorie Brown Leff'33 Circle, The Laurence Ousley Circle, The Harry C. Moore Circle.
 Each is a gift club based on ranges of support under the Chelonian Society, formerly known as the Chapin Society.

 Ginsberg Family Artist-in-Residence Program—established with a gift of Stuart Ginsberg'82 and his wife, Lisa, to bring distinguished individuals or groups to campus to teach, conduct workshops, or perform/exhibit works.

 Girls and Women in Science program—Beloit College students organize this annual weekend event mixing sixth-grade girls, their parents, teachers, and Beloit College science students (mostly female) in problem solving and active science investigations on campus.
 The word "program" is optional.
 Acronym is GWIS.